The Salt Path by Raynor Winn

 It’s a landscape of literary heroes: Daphne du Maurier, Winston Graham, JM Falkner, Thomas Hardy...
 They read Beowulf and Robinson Crusoe, and crisscross paths with Simon Armitage.
 I was reminded of Footnotes by Peter Fiennes - a fusion of literary biography, travel and nature-writing.

-Raynor’s story is deeply moving, and her voice frank, winsome, and occasionally gauche.
+Raynor’s story is deeply moving, and her voice frank and winsome.
 Within very few pages I was reading with my heart in my mouth.
 The encounter with the forest-dwelling workers who have simply been “priced out” of country property is particularly interesting - and provides an affecting alternative to the stereotypical face of homelessness.

-Raynor Winn leaves The Salt Path with a cliffhanger - which is continued in her sequel The Wild Silence published in 2020.
+Raynor Winn leaves The Salt Path with a cliffhanger - which is continued in its sequel The Wild Silence.

 The Wreck of the Mary Deare by Hammond Innes